 From suspended payments on federal student loans to federal work-study funding — even if you’re unable to complete your work commitment — here are a few student loan relief programs available:

 While the federal government had already dropped the interest rate on federal student loans down to 0%, this bill introduces new relief.
-It suspends payments for all federal student loans held by the Department of Education (DoE) until September 30, 2020 — with no interest accruing at this time.
+It suspends payments for all federal student loans held by the Department of Education (DoE) — with no interest accruing at this time.